 Why Join our Himlung Peak Climb

 We have more acclimatization on all our treks and climbs and when going to 7,000m you need more time to be safe and successful.
 We always have a western guide and our full time Sherpa climbers will always be apart of our expeditions.
 We have our own office in Kathmandu with safety and success at the forefront of all our trips.
 We want you to learn and grow and experience a peak with very few people.
-Price start from $9,500.
+Price is $12,800

 What People Said About our Himlung Climb

 “I Love Nepal and this region of Nepal.
 I have been in the Everest and Annapurna regions climbing Island and Mera Peaks, tent peak, Aconcagua and a number of other peaks with Ian Taylor Trekking.
 I really wanted to break the 7,000m mark and Himlung was the best option for me.
 It was a challenging but unique adventure and we saw no other teams on this adventure is was my favourite part of the trip.
 The team, support and service was great throughout.”
 Scott Brown Himlung Peak 2017

 “Himlung Peak was a culmination of 5 years of work.
 I climbed Kilimanjaro with in Ian in 2012 and since then I have been coming back year for my mountain fix.
 I have climbed 3 of the 7 summits with me and Island peak in preparation for Himlung.
 I was planning to climb an 8,000m peak but we will see.
 Himlung was a challenging peak and climbing to 23,000 feet was a real challenge.
 I might be back for some trekking but who know.
 Thank you to the whole ITT team you guys are best at what you do.”
 Bradley Carter, Himlung Peak 2017